MalekJabri/BAWProjects/README.md

-# GitHub – JFrog – IBM BAW Integration Lab
+# GitHub Actions – IBM BAW Integration Lab

-This repository demonstrates how to integrate GitHub, JFrog Artifactory, and IBM Business Automation Workflow (BAW) into a unified CI/CD pipeline.
+This repository demonstrates how to use GitHub Actions to automate CI/CD workflows for IBM Business Automation Workflow (BAW) projects.

 ## 🔍 Purpose

-The goal of this lab is to showcase how modern DevOps tools can be combined to:
+The goal of this lab is to show how GitHub Actions can be used to:

-- Store and version BAW-related artifacts (e.g., .twx files, service libraries, scripts)
+- Build and package BAW artifacts (e.g., .twx files)
-- Automate build and deployment pipelines using GitHub Actions
-- Leverage JFrog Artifactory for artifact management and promotion
-- Deploy process applications or services to IBM BAW environments via REST APIs or CLI
+- Automate deployment steps to IBM BAW environments
+- Enable continuous integration for BAW development

 ## 📚 Official Documentation